Welcome to Dorsoduro, Venice’s authentic, culture-packed district loved by locals

 Gelateria Il Doge

-This is where to find home-made ice-cream in a good range of flavours, including vegan and sugar-free options.
+This is where to find homemade ice-cream in a good range of flavours, including vegan and sugar-free options.
 The speciality is Crema Del Doge (vanilla with candied orange and chocolate).
 The gelateria is on the edge of Campo San Margherita square – perfect for people watching while indulging.

 Lineadombra